suchialex/CINS3002-HW08/instructions.md

   - Copy main.py
   - Copy the code in validations.py from HW07
+  - Copy the code from dict_functions
   - Change the import statement in main.py to use class_functions module
+  - **Instructor will not provide employee data file**, it will be created using the program's `Add Employee` option **after writing code for that function**
 </details>

 ## In classes.py